THE AED FOUNDATION

 Breakfast networking speaker sessions at northview

-We endeavor to have speakers, at our Breakfast meetings & Business Sessions, that provide timely, informative input on issues that affect our members.
+We endeavour to have speakers, at our Breakfast meetings & Business Sessions, that provide timely, informative input on issues that affect our members.
 Regular breakfast meetings occur at Northview Golf and Country Club in Surrey, BC.